NiallBunting/niallbunting.github.io/_posts/2020-03-27-are-frequent-releases-a-good-idea.markdown

 This means that the best way to work out if it is possible for your team to release more frequently is to decide if as a team if its possible to reduce the fixed costs down to a minimal value.
 If you have aspects of the fixed costs you cannot change this goal may not make sense for your team.
 This often is organisational and these decisions and processes are made outside the team.

 If the team can't change these processes, then it may be more profitable to have more value in each release (higher revenue) for each time you need to pay the costs.
 The goal of smaller releases may not be the best option and it may be better to choose a larger release cycle.

+To sum up, this very much depends on your organisation and how much freedom your team has.
+High dependencies mean that you should probably aim for infrequent batched releases and vice versa for low dependencies.

 # Footnote